software-mansion/react-native-gesture-handler/README.md

 Gesture handler library API allows for defining some basic interaction between handler components.
 Interactions can be defined by first setting a ref object (`React.createRef()`) for a handler component with the `ref` property and then referencing it with `waitFor` or `simultaneousHandlers` props in other handler component.

+You could read about refs in React [docs](https://reactjs.org/docs/refs-and-the-dom.html)

 *Note:* You may wish to use older version of React which do not support `createRef` (older than 16.03) and then you could pass string name as `id`.
 Mind that handlers names have to unique in whole app.
 This solutions is suppose to be deprecated and will be removed soon.

 #### `waitFor` property